This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 In case you want to have vegan dahi boondi raita then use vegan curds such as coconut, almond, soy, oats.

 This boondi raita is simple to make and taste delicious.
 It is one of the most famous raita in India.

-Let’s see step by step process of how to make dahi boondi recipe that is simple to make and taste delicious.
+Let’s see how to make dahi boondi recipe that is simple to make and tastes delicious.

 Serves: 3 Persons

 Cooking level: Easy